65536william/docspring-documentation/docs/guides/html-css-templates/liquid-filters.md

 ## DocSpring Liquid Filters

-Here are some Liquid filters that are unique to DocSpring:
+Listed below are some Liquid filters that are unique to DocSpring:

 ### `pluralize`